Opera can hold up a mirror to the world but is not usually noted for its gunfights and action sequences.

-The movie, as the name suggests, the 5th installment in the MI franchise, starring Tom Cruise as agent Ethan Hunt, Simon Pegg as his able colleague Benji Dunn, and Rebecca Ferguson as the mysterious British agent Ilsa Faust.
+The movie, as the name suggests, is the 5th installment in the MI franchise, starring Tom Cruise as agent Ethan Hunt, Simon Pegg as his able colleague Benji Dunn, and Rebecca Ferguson as the mysterious British agent Ilsa Faust.

 All three appeared in the Vienna scenes.
 These last around 20 minutes, and begin with an aerial view of the city’s old town at night – you can spot Stephansdom cathedral bottom left in the picture.

 We then see Benji getting out of a subway train, making his way through the station to emerge in front of the Staatsoper.

 This train is on the U2 line and the station is Schottenring.
 In real life, leaving the U2 at Schottenring would mean quite a long walk to the opera house.
 You should stay on the subway for another five stops to Karlsplatz (in the first train scene, Karlsplatz appears as the final destination on the electronic platform signs).

 A little later, it is indeed the Karlsplatz station that Benji emerges from into the bright lights of what looks like a Staatsoper premiere, attended by the Austrian chancellor.

 The performance is Turandot by Puccini, perhaps most famous for the Nessun Dorma aria (which provides the musical backdrop to many of the subsequent scenes).
 The world-famous Vienna Philharmonic Orchestra recorded the music for the movie.

 The Mission Impossible scenes inside the opera house feature a mix of shots from within the actual building and a stage in a London studio, but the crew filmed all the external scenes on location.
 For example:

 If you want to experience the likes of Turandot in the Staatsoper in real life, it’s easier (and cheaper) than you might think: they sell standing tickets on the night of performances for €10.
 Or if you just want to take a look around the insides of the building, try the guided tour.